gary-lgy/https-proxy/README.md

 run `./out/proxy 3000 1 out/blacklist.txt 8`

 Note: The default number of threads is 8 if `thread count` is not specified.
-At least 2 threads are required.
+At least 2 threads are required (the reason for this is explained later).

-3. Connect to SoC VPN
+3. Connect to SoC VPN (because `xcne1` and `xcne2` are not publicly accessible)

-4. Configure the FireFox settings according to the instructions given in the project doc
+4. Configure the FireFox settings according to the instructions given in the project doc.
+Use the IP address of `xcne1` or `xcne2` (where you're running the proxy) and the port number you have specified when starting the proxy.

-5. Start browsing!
+6. Start browsing!

 ## Design

+### Multiplexed, Non-blocking Network IO

+Being the proxy, we need to read from both ends and send any data we receive from one end to the other end.

+If we have read all the data from a sender, subsequent attempts to read more bytes from the socket will block the current thread until more data arrives.
+Similarly, if we send data to a receiver, and the receiver's TCP buffer fills up, subsequent attempts to send more bytes will block until the remote buffer has space again.

+If a thread is blocked for IO, it cannot process other connections until the IO completes.
+This stalls all the pending requests that are yet to be served.
+We could work around this by creating a new thread for each blocking operation However, this approach would not scale well when we have many connections open.

+Try loading https://www.reddit.com and see how many HTTP requests it makes.
+On my machine it makes 150 (!) requests in the first 10 seconds of loading the page, without any user interaction.
+If each request is served on a new thread, we would create 150 new threads just to serve the homepage of a single website.

+It should be obvious that proxying network traffic is inherently an IO-bound task.
+The performance of the proxy heavily depends on how we handle IO in a scalable manner.
+To do this, we must abandon the blocking and synchronous programming paradigm and adopt signal-driven or asynchronous IO.

+Various operating systems provide tools for us to do this.
+The Linux kernel provides `select`, `poll`, and `epoll`, all of which are mechanisms for us to monitor a set of file descriptors to see if IO is possible on any of them.
+We inform the kernel what we would like to do with each file descriptor (read or write), and block until at least one of the file descriptors is available for the operation we requested for.
+Once the kernel reports that a file descriptor is ready, we know for sure that a subsequent IO will not block.

+- `select` can monitor up to `FD_SETSIZE` number of file descriptors at a time, typically a small number (e.g., 1024).
+- `poll` doesn't have a fixed limit of descriptors it can monitor at a time, but requires us to perform a linear scan of all the passed descriptors every time to check readiness notification, which is `O(n)` and slow.
+- `epoll` is meant to replace the older POSIX `select` and `poll` system calls to achieve better performance in more demanding applications, where the number of watched file descriptors is large.
+It has no such fixed limits, and does not perform any linear scans.
+However, it is Linux specific.

+In our implementation, we use `epoll` to perform IO multiplexing.
+When we need to perform IO on a socket, we don't do it directly.
+Instead, we add it to our `epoll` instance and watch it for IO readiness.
+Only after `epoll` notifies us that he socket is ready do we perform the IO.
+Meanwhile, we can service other sockets that are ready.
+This allows each thread to handle many connections concurrently even on a single thread.

+### Asynchronous DNS resolution

+The typical way to perform DNS resolution in C is to call the `getaddrinfo` library function.
+Unfortunately, this is a blocking call.
+In some cases, we observed `getaddrinfo` to block the calling thread for up to 6 seconds when looking up a domain name that is probably not in the DNS cache.
+This stalls all the pending tasks on the current thread, including the data forwarding using `epoll`, producing very user-noticeable delays in other connections handled by the same thread as well.

+To solve this problem, we use a small external library `asyncaddrinfo` (link below) which wraps the blocking `getaddrinfo` call in an asynchronous API.
+Internally, it uses a configurable number of worker threads to call `getaddrinfo` and gives us a file descriptor to receive the call result.

+We can conveniently add the file descriptor into our epoll instance and wait for its readability.
+This allows the thread to keep on serving other requests while `getaddrinfo` is being called concurrently.

+We allocate 25% of our threads to `asyncaddrinfo`, i.e., if we run with 8 threads, then 2 threads will be for `asyncaddrinfo`.
+At least one thread must be allocated to `asyncaddrinfo`.
+This is the reason why the proxy needs at least 2 threads (the other thread is to run an `epoll` instance and handle IO on sockets).

+### Multithreading and Synchronization

+On program start, the proxy will create a listening socket and listen on the designated port for incoming connections.
+It will then spawn a number of threads, some of which are for `asyncaddrinfo`, and the rest (including the main thread) are for handling proxy connections and socket IO.

+Each connection thread runs its own `epoll` instance and the listening socket is added to each instance.
+When incoming connections arrive, all the connection threads will be notified of the socket's readability, and attempt to accept the connection.
+However, each connection will only be accepted once by kernel guarantees.

+The thread that accepted the connection will then be responsible for the lifetime of the connection.
+All the subsequent operations performed on the connection will be done by this thread.
+More specifically, the thread will only add the connection socket to its own `epoll` instance and no one else's.
+When the socket is ready for IO, this thread will be the only thread to receive the notification.
+As a result, there will be no race conditions and no additional synchronisation for the connection are needed.

+### Lifecycle of a Connection

+As explained above, all the threads will monitor the listening socket for incoming connections.

+An accepted connection socket can go through a few states, as shown in the state transition diagram below.

 ![](./docs/state-transition-diagram.svg)

-1. Of the maximum number of threads allowed for the program (by default 8), 1/4 of the threads (or minimally 1 thread) are allocated for **DNS resolution**.
-The remaining threads are **connection threads** which are responsible for accepting connections and handling the tunneling between client and server.

-2. Open a host TCP socket listening at the designated port and wait for incoming connections.
-Each connection thread has a `epoll` instance and the listening socket is added to each instance.
-When incoming connections arrive, all the connection threads will be woken up to accept the connection, but each connection will only be accepted on a single thread.
-That thread will be responsible for the lifetime of the connection.
-No additional synchronisation is needed.

 ```c
 // `handle_connections_in_event_loop`